 All gameplay tier lists, regardless of whether they cover agents or weapons, are highly subjective.
 So what is a subjective list?
 It means that my tier list of a game will be different from yours.
 But why so?

 Simply because every player identifies different gameplay mechanics as more significant, and for him, one aspect might be more important than others.
 Everyone is free to think as he wills, which is why something meaningful for one gamer might not seem that vital to another player.

 Gaming Approach Varies

 Take a first-person shooter game, for instance.
 I like to annihilate my enemies from a distance.
-For this, I find a perfect hiding spot, located high enough to get a good view.
+For this, I found a perfect hiding spot located high enough to get a good view.
 Then I use my sniper rifle’s scope for picking out enemies that can’t even see me.
 This has the added benefit that I face lesser risks while playing.
 So, I would rank the sniper rifle higher than other weapons available in the game.

 However, a gamer with a more aggressive stance would like to blast his way through clusters of enemies, destroying them with rifles, grenades, and machine guns.
 For such a gamer, these weapons yield better results, and thus he will rate them higher.

 Another important thing that determines tier lists is the overall experience that a player has.
 For example, a new gamer might have a bird’s eye view of the overall gameplay and think he knows what to do to perform well in the upcoming sessions.
 Such a player might succeed for a while, but once the gameplay dynamics change, he won’t be able to get much success.

 A professional gamer with years of multifaceted experience will think differently about the game’s agents or weapons.
 Thus, the tier list put forward by such a gamer will vary significantly from that of a newbie.

 Even Pro-Level Gamers Make Predictions